EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/state.md

 {% include code/state.html %}

-State gets updated after each [Cart Ajax API request](/reference/requests/) due to subscription to them using the [`subscribeToCartAjaxRequests`](/reference/subscribeToCartAjaxRequests/) function.
+State gets updated after each [Cart Ajax API request](/reference/requests/).

-To make sure that State is up to date, always use the functions from the [Cart Ajax API requests](/reference/requests/) reference instead of direct Cart API calls.
+Always use the functions from the [Cart Ajax API requests](/reference/requests/) reference instead of direct Cart API calls and Liquid Ajax Cart will make sure that the State is up to date.

 ## Properties